jonbnewman/mobx-store-provider/docs/api/useStore.md

 export default observer(Header);
 ```

-The unique `identifier` is supplied for you.

-If you have a single (or root) `store` then this is likely how you will want to access it.

 ## Using an identifier

 If you pass a unique `identifier` then the `store` associated with it is returned (assuming you used the same `identifier` with the `Provider` supplying it, see [useProvider](/api/useProvider)).